Updated April 8, 2025

-The Palatine Hill is a vital piece of the jigsaw puzzle that is Ancient Rome, whose spectacular ruins are far too often overlooked by visitors to the city en-route to the nearby Colosseum and Roman Forum.
+The Palatine Hill is a vital piece of the jigsaw puzzle that is Ancient Rome, but these spectacular ruins are far too often overlooked by visitors to the city en-route to the nearby Colosseum and Roman Forum.
 But the Palatine is where the long history of Roman civilization began, and where the powerful Emperors of the Imperial age ruled over one of the largest empires the world has ever seen.
 Rich in history and wonderfully evocative of that distant time, it is one of the must-visit sites on any trip to Rome.
 Find out what to see and get the lowdown on its fascinating history with our online guide.

 Introduction: Ancient Rome’s Beverly Hills